go-ego/riot/docs/en/token_proximity.md

 Key words close distance（Token Proximity）
 ===

 The closeness of keywords is used to measure whether multiple keywords are in the same document or not.
-For example, if the user searches for the phrase "Chinese football," including the keywords "China" and "Soccer", the two adjacent keywords appear in a document immediately before and after the same order, Two words in the middle of a lot of words are close to the larger distance.
+For example, if the user searches for the phrase "International football," including the keywords "international" and "football", the two adjacent keywords appear in a document immediately before and after the same order, Two words in the middle of a lot of words are close to the larger distance.
 Close proximity is a way of measuring the relevance of a document and multiple keywords.
 Close proximity should not be the only indicator of document ordering, but in some cases a fair amount of extraneous results can be filtered out by setting thresholds.

 The nearest neighbor distance of N keyword is calculated as follows: